 Gaming monitors have evolved over recent years.
 The advent of variable refresh rate technologies has drastically improved the gaming experience.
 There are two main competing VRR technologies: AMD's FreeSync and NVIDIA's G-SYNC technology.
 For the best VRR experience, your monitor should match the capabilities of your graphics card.
 Even though NVIDIA now supports Adaptive Sync with FreeSync monitors, they don't perform as well as native G-SYNC monitors.
 Learn more about NVIDIA's new G-SYNC compatible monitors here.

-We've reviewed 76 monitors and below are our recommendations for the best G-SYNC monitors to buy in 2019.
+We've reviewed over 75 monitors and below are our recommendations for the best G-SYNC monitors to buy in 2019.
 Check also our recommendations for the best gaming monitors and the best curved gaming monitors.